metabrainz/picard-docs/troubleshooting/does_not_start.rst

 ========================================================================

 If you find that Picard won't start there are a few common possible reasons, and things to try to correct the issue.
-Before doing anything drastic, it is recommended that you try to start Picard from the command line with the ``-d`` option to generate the debug logging.
+Before doing anything drastic, it is recommended that you try to start Picard from the command line with the :option:`-d` option to generate the debug logging.
 This process is described in the :doc:`troubleshooting` section.
 If the resulting logs don't provide any clues as to the problem, it may be one of the following:

 **The program files have become corrupted**